yuliabro/yuliabro.github.com/_posts/2012-09-16-page-object-pattern.md

       end
     end

 The test looks clean and descriptive, as was promissed.
+- Setup method initiates webdriver instance for the use of the test suite
+- It's arbitrary decision to leave asserts in the test or move them to the page objects.
+I prefer the last, for the cleanness of the test code.
+All the display, interaction and assertion logic is hidden begind the pages.

 Now let's take a look at Google Page class:

     # -*- coding: utf-8 -*-
     require_relative 'page'